gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 Create custom order forms which increase your conversion rate!

 == Changelog ==

+= 1.9.72 / 13.03.2019 =
+ * For Woo-addon added export in Excell, fixed export in PDF and fixed export self-hosted images for all tables
+ * Changed interface for settings
+ * Add option: Export Links Position
+ * Fixed formulas for wide tables
+ * Added live Preview
+ * Fix for slashes
+ * Fix currency format for editor
+ * Added wc errors output
+ * Added font adaptation for navigation bar
+ * Fix for style tooltip and overview
+ * Added Table Styling Settings
+ * Moved big ad files to cdn server
+ * Added Tags Column for woo-addon

 = 1.9.71 / 25.02.2019 =
  * Fix of formulas: SUMIF.
 Fix of applying of current date to datepicker for empty edited cells of Date type